ShainaHussain/Py_projects_internship/README.md

 ## 📁 Repository Overview

-The projects included cover multiple domains such as data analytics, automation, and exploratory data analysis.
+The projects included cover multiple domains such as data analytics,automation, and exploratory data analysis.

 ### Projects Included